 You need tax, estate planning and business succession advice.

-You want someone to consult with and an automated manager combined.
+You want someone to consult with about specific investment strategies.

 You want a fee for service or hourly pay model for your investment management.

 You want a detailed and comprehensive financial plan.